-Research focus: Development studies, economic geography, population geography
+Research focus: Development studies, economic geography, population geography, environmental studies

 A note for prospective PhD students: Potential PhD candidates interested in research at the intersection of development studies, economic geography, political geography, population geography, and environmental geography are welcome.